PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 To set these `status.conditions` for the pod, applications and
 {{< glossary_tooltip term_id="operator-pattern" text="operators">}} should use
 the `PATCH` action.
-You can use a [Kubernetes client library](/docs/reference/using-api/client-libraries/) to write code that sets custom Pod conditions for Pod readiness.
+You can use a [PlaidCloud client library](/docs/reference/using-api/client-libraries/) to write code that sets custom Pod conditions for Pod readiness.

 For a Pod that uses custom conditions, that Pod is evaluated to be ready **only**